 Here are a few general facts to consider:

 - Generally speaking, temperatures above 72 degrees (22ºC), favor more the lactobacillus species.

 If you ferment in a warm climate, you might have difficulties with the lacto fermentation process simply because the high temperature will promote the growth of yeast and unwanted bacteria.
-Using a starter culture helps, and might be enough for a successful fermentation.
+Using a starter culture helps.

 NOTE: During the first part of fermentation don’t put the lids on too tight.
-Much gas is produced by the bacteria pressure and can build in the jars.
+Gas is produced and pressure can build in the jars.
 Open the lid for a second daily to let the gas out.
-When storing the jars in the fridge the fermentation process calms down considerably.
-Then lids can be screwed on tighter to keep air out.
+When storing the jars in the fridge the fermentation process calms down and lids can be screwed on tighter to keep air out.